Academics

 Parents/Caregivers:

-• Review PSAT scores with your student and ask questions of the College Counselor and Guidance Counselor if appropriate
+• Review Pre-ACT scores with your student and ask questions of College Counselor and School Counselor, if appropriate.

-• Encourage and support your student to schedule a couple of college visits in the spring and summer months
+• Encourage and support your student to schedule a few college visits in the spring and summer months.

-• Ask your student to show you Naviance and explore with them.
-See what colleges they have added to their Prospective College list.
+• Ask your student to show you CIALFO and explore with them.
+See what colleges they have added to their Longlist.

-• Attend the Wilmington Case Study program and College Fair
+• Attend the DAIS Wilmington Case Study program and DAIS College Fair in May.

-• Discuss with your student a testing plan for the SATs, ACTs, and SAT Subject Tests.
-A plan should include when a student will take the tests, which tests they will take, and how they will prepare for them
+• Discuss with your student a testing plan for the SATs and/or ACTs.
+A plan should include when a student will take the tests, which tests they will take, and how they will prepare for them.

 College Counseling: